workroomprds/LEWT/README.md

 I had assumed that sense was a central guidance to peer conferences – even if, in practice, it was occasionally hard to see such respect in action.
 However, I’m no longer certain of this; when I’ve shared my position with other peer conference organisers, it has been (generally) either alien or less important.
 I think this gets hard with > 8 people, and is pretty impossible with >15.
 A 25-person room will naturally form groups, gurus, acolytes and pariahs – so it’s ludicrous of me to expect larger peer conferences to work this way.

 Note: The facilitator is /not/ a peer.
 The participants give the facilitator their attention, and their permission to stop and start them, in pursuit of a greater goal then their own individual airtime.
 The facilitator accepts their temporary status, and returns the favour by serving the group and putting his or her own needs aside.

+###Special cases
+If someone's interested enough to ask to come to LEWT and to give up their time to be part of it, then they're in - whether they 'fit' the group, or not.
+We have had people who didn't fit, and sometimes they've been wonderful contributors, sometimes they've triggered good conversations and interesting realignments.
+No one has walked out yet.
+A few participants have complained about others, and I can deal with that as facilitator if something is said early enough.
+I sometimes find my own comfort challenged – but I don't think it's my role to exclude someone, and I'm sure that the group is muscular enough to chew someone up and spit them out if it absolutely has to.

+But there are always wrinkles.

+- some people think they have a right to a seat: Currently, I ask prior participants to set the theme and the date, so they know before anyone else.
+This gives them precedence, but if they don't take the opportunity, they don't get to go.
+- too many people for the group: I tell people that there's a cutoff, what the cutoff is, and that people who apply when numbers are under the cutoff can come, and people who are later can't come.
+Personally, I think the max size for any peer group is rather under 20.
+- too many people for the room: I find a new room.
+Hasn't happened - our usual room takes 18 at a pinch, and that's us.
+- wrong people: who am I to judge?
+However, if someone applies out of the blue, I'll talk with them so that /they/ can judge if they're the right person.
+Usually their judgement is sound.